-- 8.1 Candidates for admission to Somerville are invited to stay at the College for a period of days, during the interview selection process.
+- 8.1 Admissions interviews are held on Teams.
 The College recognises that it is likely that most candidates will be under the age of 18.
 Those that are over 18 are still potentially susceptible to abuse or exploitation due to an imbalance of power between them and college members.
-Whilst there are strong legal requirements specific to the safeguarding of children, the same principles should apply to those over 18 attending for interview. - 8.2 The College has established procedures for the interview process, designed to ensure safeguarding of candidates whilst also fulfilling selection requirements, including but not limited to: - All student volunteers are appropriately trained and given specific information about how to respond to reports of neglect or abuse. - Any members of the College who may be alone with candidates for significant time (this does not include interviewers or housekeeping staff) are DBS checked.
+Whilst there are strong legal requirements specific to the safeguarding of children, the same principles should apply to those over 18 attending for interview.
+Candidates for admission to Somerville are invited to join an online call where two interviewers will be present throughout. - 8.2 The College has established procedures for the interview process, designed to ensure safeguarding of candidates whilst also fulfilling selection requirements, including but not limited to: - All student helpers are appropriately trained and given specific information about how to respond to reports of abuse. - All interviewers are required to undertake online safeguarding training. - There will always be two student helpers present on a call with a candidate before they are admitted to their online interviews.
+Admissions staff will ensure two helpers are present before they are admitted onto the call with candidates, and a staff member will join the call in lieu of a helper if needed. - There will always be two interviewers present throughout online interviews.
+If for some reason one interviewer hasn't arrived yet, interviewers are required to notify the admissions team immediately so that one of them can join the call if required.